FG reviews lockdown as COVID-19 cases rise by 35 totaling 174 cases in Nigeria and 915,525 globally

 The United States led as the country most affected with 205,036 cases, after recording 16,506 new cases.

 The online medium reported that Italy had the highest number of fatality with 13,155 deaths recorded out of 110,574 confirmed cases.

-The BBC also reported on Wednesday that in the United Kingdom, death toll rose to 2,352 while Spain recorded a record daily death toll after 864 people died in 24 hours.
-It said France reported that 509 people died of the virus over the last 24 hours (as at Wednesday), bringing the total number of deaths in hospitals as a result of coronavirus in the country to 4,032.
+The BBC also reported on Wednesday that in the United Kingdom, the death toll rose to 2,352 while Spain recorded a record daily death toll after 864 people died in 24 hours.
+It said France reported that 509 people died of the virus over the last 24 hours (as of Wednesday), bringing the total number of deaths in hospitals as a result of coronavirus in the country to 4,032.

-As at Wednesday, South Africa led in Africa with 1,380 confirmed and five deaths.
+As of Wednesday, South Africa led in Africa with 1,380 confirmed and five deaths.
 Fifty-two infected persons have so far recovered in the country.
 BBC reported that among the deaths was a prominent scientist, Gita Ramjee, who was known for her work in finding prevention for HIV.

 COVID-19 cases now 174 in Nigeria with 35 new infections

 The NCDC via its Twitter handle, @NCDCgov, on Wednesday said the country had recorded nine new confirmed cases each in Lagos and Osun; two in Edo, one each in Ekiti, Bauchi and Kaduna, five in Akwa Ibom as well as seven in the FCT,

 “As of 08:00 pm 1st April there are 174 confirmed cases of #COVID19 reported in Nigeria.
 Nine have been discharged with two deaths,” the NCDC said.